network-international/payment-sdk-android/README.md

 :warning: Whilst we make some improvements to our mobile experiences, we’ve temporarily removed the EMV 3DS SDK.
-Please contact ecom-reintegration@network.global to obtain the files you need
+Please contact ecom-reintegration@network.global to obtain the files you need.

 # Payment SDK for Android